HataluliRandima/RestAPI_Phoenix/real_deal_api/Notes/GenerateJSONReso(3).md

    - So creating index its create one of the values in our table here its email.
    - It allows us to search by that variable
    - And it wont allow duplicate values for this variable no multiple accounts of the same email

+# changeset(account, attrs) Function
+- is called to create our object before persists into the database and also it allows us to do all sorts of validations checks here.